 - Monthly Workshops: topics include: Job Readiness, Professionalism, & Money Management

 - This class meets monthly and is designed for job-search clients to become career-ready.
-Topics will include personal branding, resume coaching, job searching, budgeting, professional image, networking.
+Topics will include personal branding, resume coaching, job searching, interviewing and networking.

 - Computer 1 on 1 - Increase your computer skills in individual setting

 - Read our books related to personal or professional development